Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Authentication on Touch Screen and Mobile Devices

-In \cite{el2018rhu}, El-Abed, Dafer, and Rosenberger proposed a benchmark for keystroke dynamics using a mobile phone and tablet.
-The touch screen based benchmark was developed in both portrait and landscape orientation.
+El-Abed, Dafer, and Rosenberger \cite{el2018rhu} proposed a benchmark for keystroke dynamics using a mobile phone and tablet.
+The touch screen-based benchmark was developed in both portrait and landscape orientations.
 The objective of this benchmark was to evaluate the keystroke authentication algorithms for varying models of devices and different orientations.
-To observe the acquired keystroke signals, an online visualizer was provided.
+An online visualizer was provided to observe the acquired keystroke signals.
 They used an Android application for developing their benchmark.
-The app was written in Java for Android devices.
-They used Nexus 5 and Samsung Galaxy Note 10.1 2014 tablet for data collection.
+They used the Nexus 5 and the Samsung Galaxy Note 10.1 2014 tablet for data collection.
 There were two main purposes of this keystroke benchmark.
-Firstly, they wanted to investigate the patterns of tping of the users for a veriety of orientations, but the device and the password were same.
-Secondly, they wanted to analyze the effect of different devices on the typing patterns of the users keeping the orientation and the password constant.
+Firstly, they wanted to investigate the patterns of typing of the users for a variety of orientations, but the device and the password were the same.
+Secondly, they wanted to analyze the effect of different devices on the typing patterns of the users, keeping the orientation and the password constant.
 Data was gathered from 47 users.
-The users type the password "rhu.university" in four configurations in each session: \emph{phone/portrait}, \emph{tablet/portrait}, \emph{phone/landscape}, \emph{tablet/landscape}.
-The key features of the benchmark were - \emph{PP}, \emph{PR}, \emph{RP}, \emph{RR}, \emph{TT} (time of typing the password), \emph{Screen Orintation} (portrait or landscape), \emph{Screen Size}.
-El-Abed, Dafer, and Rosenberger performed a statistical analysis using their benchmark and used the Kruskal-Wallis test \cite{higgins2004introduction} for the analysis.
-The goal was to reflect the changes of the keystroke features due to different orientations and different devices.
+The users type the password ``rhu.university'' in four configurations in each session: \emph{phone/portrait}, \emph{tablet/portrait}, \emph{phone/landscape}, \emph{tablet/landscape}.
+The key features of the benchmark were: \emph{PP}, \emph{PR}, \emph{RP}, \emph{RR}, \emph{TT} (time of typing the password), \emph{Screen Orintation} (portrait or landscape), and \emph{Screen Size}.
+They then performed a statistical analysis using their benchmark and used the Kruskal-Wallis test \cite{higgins2004introduction} for the analysis.
+The goal was to analyze the changes in the keystroke features due to different orientations and different devices.
 The results indicated that the keystroke features varied significantly for different orientations and different devices.
 These results must be considered for touch-screen-based mobile authentication technology.